 When I was a teenager, I read On Death and Dying by Elizabeth Kubler-Ross for school.
 And then a handful of other stories about people dying and the grace and happiness they found amidst their illness.
 This both surprised and impressed me 🙂

-Yet, examples abound of people finding meaning and happiness in extreme circumstances: Victor Frankl in a concentration camp, as well as the main character in Life is Beautiful (admittedly he is just loosely based on a true story, but he really moved me with his cheerfulness and spirit in completely horrible circumstances).
+Yet, examples abound of people finding meaning and happiness, knowing how to stay positive, in extreme circumstances: Victor Frankl in a concentration camp, as well as the main character in Life is Beautiful (admittedly he is just loosely based on a true story, but he really moved me with his cheerfulness and spirit in completely horrible circumstances).

 Helen Keller despite being deaf and blind and Nick Vujicic, born without arms or legs are two more examples off the top of my head.
 Nick is a painter, swimmer, skydiver, and motivational speaker!